aleksibovellan/wazuh-alerts-to-signal/README.md

 signal-cli -u +44XXXXXXXXXXX listGroups
 ```

-Notice and copy the shown group ID numbers for your groups.
-Replace the group IDs in the included Python script: `fetch_alerts_and_send.py`.
+Notice the shown group ID numbers for your Signal alert groups.
+Replace the group IDs in the included Python script to your ones: `fetch_alerts_and_send.py`.

 ## Optional: NordVPN Setup